haptork/easyLambda/_docs/13-benchmarks.md

 [[1]](http://www.sciencedirect.com/science/article/pii/S1877050915017895).

-This section demonstrates performance and ease of programming with easyLambda with the help of experiments carried out on an HPC cluster, butt cluster and multi core machine.
+This section demonstrates performance and ease of programming with easyLambda with the help of experiments carried out on an HPC cluster, cloud cluster and multi core machine.

 ## Performance